frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/prime-on-the-analyzer.md

 Note 2: combos will reduce the actual SFUs.
 However, the same could be said for any of the other layouts, once optimized.

-Note 3: since writing this page, I've noticed that there is *definitely* a bug in the analyzer that makes the Prime results artificially low.
+Note 3: since writing this page, I've noticed another bug in the analyzer that makes the Prime results artificially low.
 If the corpus is `RAVISH`, the analyzer shows no SFUs, whereas there should be two because of the conflict between the shift and the pinky letters.

 ### Travel distance